Background

 Nuno joined the Blencowe Lab at the University of Toronto in August 2010.
 He was involved in the analysis of mRNA-seq data for the inference of tissue and species specific alternative splicing patterns.
 He has been awarded a Postdoctoral Fellowship from the Canadian Institutes of Health Research and a Marie Curie International Outgoing Fellowship [presentation video].

-Nuno moved in June 2013 to the iMM for the return phase of his Marie Curie International Outgoing Fellowship.
+Nuno moved in June 2013 to the iMM (now GIMM) for the return phase of his Marie Curie International Outgoing Fellowship.
 He was also, from October 2013 to April 2015, an Honorary Senior Research Fellow at the Nuffield Department of Obstetrics and Gynaecology of the University of Oxford.